Ogawa Ropes

 Era: 2020s

 Tokyo rope shop / supplier also known as 小川ロープ.
 Ogawa's official site presents it as a jute-rope and industrial-rope specialist founded in 1929, not as a shibari-only brand.
 In shibari material infrastructure, Ogawa matters because current rope shops and education spaces sell, prepare, use or teach with Japan-sourced Ogawa jute for kinbaku / shibari use: NekoNeko sells untreated 6 mm Ogawa jute rope directly at its Belgrade studio, Shibari Study sells Berlin-prepared Ogawa Tossa jute through its shop extension, Anatomie / Shibari Store sells natural and dyed Ogawa variants as part of its studio feedback loop, and RopeMarks identifies Ogawa as one of the Japanese jute ropes he uses and stocks.
-Modeled as material infrastructure now that it has direct studio / platform / practitioner stockist bridges, not as a school or lineage node.
+It has direct studio / platform / practitioner stockist connections, not as a school or lineage entry.

 People associated with Ogawa Ropes: RopeMarks.